henry2004y/KeyNotes/contents/kinetic.md

 Note that $\hat{f}$ is still a function of seven variables, since the shape of the distribution, as well as the density, can change with space and time.
 From @eq:f_normalization, it is clear that $\hat{f}$ has the dimensions $(\text{m}/\text{s})^{-3}$; and consequently, from @eq:f_normalization_dimensionless, f has the dimensions $\text{s}^3 \text{m}^{-6}$.

-A particularly important distribution function is the Maxwellian[^dist]:
+A particularly important distribution function is the Maxwellian:

 $$
 \hat{f}_m = (m/2\pi k_B T)^{3/2}\exp(-v^2/v_{th}^2)